omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
-- add cardio stuff to admin
 - check all views/templates and add info for cardio workouts
-  - user_page and utils, interim, schedule, instance detail etc.
+  - htmls: interim, schedule, edit_instance, edit_result
-- need to add distance units to cardio exercise model and views/templates/forms
+  - views: edit_instance, edit_result
+- edit strength instance form and cardio instance form should be nearly the same as the create forms
 - add a "you have this workout set to unhide on: date" to interim schedule and schedule workouts pages if came from interim schedule
 - may need to change edit_instance form for strength workouts
   - need to figure out editing comments for each strength exercise